 1.01 – Clyde Edwards-Helair

 After finishing second last year and trading my original first rd pick for multiple 2021 picks, I decided to pull the trigger on moving OBJ (large contract) and Chark (nice rookie deal) for Brandin Cooks and the 1.01.
 Though I do expect Cooks to have a bounce back year, clearly I needed to hit on 1.01 to make the trade pay off.
-Being the deepest and possibly most talented draft in the past 5 years, I was gambling that one of the top end talents would end up in a great situation in the draft.
+Being the deepest and possibly most talented draft in the past 5 years, I was gambling with the best dealer and he told me that one of the top end talents would end up in a great situation in the draft.
 That bet paid off when KC sunk first rd capital into Clyde Edwards-Helaire.
 Though maybe not the natural rusher that Taylor or Swift are, CEH is by far the best pass catcher in this class and has possibly the most wiggle.
 I can not imagine a better fit for an Andy Reid scheme that spits out top 15 RB’s every year regardless of talent.
 You have to love hearing that Mahomes requested CEH himself and Andy Reid thought he looked “better than Brian Westbrook” after watching his college tape.
 Some of this may be semantics, but it seems clear CEH is going to get a sizable opportunity in this historic offense.
 Though I did love Taylor’s tape, I’m going for the home run here.
 Truly believe CEH can push for overall RB1 numbers in a PPR league.
 Will be fun to watch.